 Mites

-Mites are a serious problem.
+Mites are one of the most serious problems for bees and beekeepers.
 The most serious of all is the Varroa mite, which is thought to have a possible link to CCD.
 They first appeared in the US in 1987 and can devastate colonies.

-Treatment for varroa mites ranges drastically.
+Treatments for varroa mites range drastically.
 For a long time, Apistan strips were the only treatment available in the US.
 Over time the widespread use of Apistan created a serious resistance to it.
 Sometimes it still works, but other times it doesn’t.

-The latest generation of mite treatments includes Formic Pro, which is a new product from the same company that produces the very popular Miteaway Quick Strips.
+The latest generation of mite treatments includes Formic Pro, which is a new product from the same company that produces the previously popular Miteaway Quickstrips.

 Tracheal mites